j-quinn01/LSE-DS105-Movie-Directors/docs/index.md

 ![Alt text](merged_df.png)
 ![Alt text](../../Screenshot%202023-05-28%20at%2018.59.30.png)

+### IMDb

+We were able to find a list of the top 1000 movies on IMDb by rating.
+We then took the first 250 movies from this list to use in our project.
+IMDb was not willing to let us use their API, so the data was collected using webscraping.

 ## 📈 Analysis
 The analysis is done by concatenating the dataframes for all sources, and using ggplot to assess different variables, such as the rating distribution of the votes in all 3 sources.